Switch to nesto | Get up to $4,300* cashback

 Your Guide to Getting the Best Variable Mortgage Rates

-Typically, 70% of all mortgage holders across Canada prefer to carry a fixed mortgage rate.
-This preference is not due to its lure as the cheapest or best option but rather for its predictable and safe repayment schedule.
-Interestingly, many banks promote fixed rates because that’s where they earn their biggest profits.
-A likely reason why many borrowers are more familiar with fixed rates.
-Historically, variable-rate mortgages have saved borrowers the most money over time as part of a longer-term mortgage strategy.
-So it may make sense for you to explore this option.
+The majority of mortgage holders in Canada, about 70%, tend to opt for a fixed mortgage rate.
+However, since the pandemic, that number has hovered around 50% of new mortgages.
+This choice is not because it is the cheapest or best option but because it offers a predictable and secure repayment schedule.
+Interestingly, many banks promote fixed rates because they make their highest profits – either on the rate or the prepayment penalty to break it.
+This is likely why most borrowers are more familiar with fixed rates.
+However, variable-rate mortgages have historically saved borrowers the most money over time, especially when considering a long-term mortgage strategy.
+Therefore, it might be worth considering this option.

-There are 2 types of variable-rate mortgages: those that have static payments and those that have fluctuating payments.
-Static payment variable-rate mortgages are more specifically called variable-rate mortgages (VRM).
+There are two types of variable-rate mortgages: those with static payments and those with fluctuating payments.
+Static-payment variable-rate mortgages are more specifically called variable-rate mortgages (VRM).
 In contrast, variable-rate mortgages with a fluctuating payment, where the payment adjusts with changes in the lender’s prime rate, are more accurately called adjustable-rate mortgages (ARM).
 Commonly, they are both known as variable-rate mortgages.

 As the payment is intended to stay the same, any increases to the interest rate will mean that more of the regular payment goes towards interest.
 An increasing interest rate component will cause the principal balance not to be paid.
 The repayment schedule could change – increasing your remaining amortization.
 Although not often, when rates go up, they can cause this type of mortgage to over-amortize.
 Over-amortization means that when your 5-year term ends, you may have added another 7 more years to your amortization.

-If interest rates decrease, then more of your payment will go toward the principal causing the mortgage to be paid off faster – meaning a lower remaining amortization at the end of your term.
-It has been evident in the past market cycles that, generally, rates will have a downward trend creating interest cost savings for borrowers who choose this option.
-This overpayment means that possibly at the end of your 5-year mortgage term, you could have paid off 8 years of principal.
+If interest rates decrease, then more of your payment will go toward the principal, causing the mortgage to be paid off faster, which means a lower remaining amortization at the end of your term.
+It has been evident in the past market cycles that, generally, rates will have a downward trend, creating interest cost savings for borrowers who choose this option.
+This overpayment means that possibly, at the end of your 5-year mortgage term, you could have paid off 8 years of principal.

 With this arrangement, the principal portion of your mortgage payment stays consistent throughout your mortgage term.
 The interest portion of your mortgage payment will fluctuate with changes to your lender’s prime rate.
 You will realize a change to your mortgage payment with each change to the interest rate on your variable-rate mortgage with fluctuating payments.
 No changes to your remaining amortization are expected unless you Prepay any part of your principal mortgage balance during the term of your mortgage.
 No risks are associated with this mortgage option except payment shocks in a rising rate environment.